AfhamAdian/Gmail_Service/Readme.md

     EMAIL=your-email@gmail.com
     PASSWORD=your-email-password
     ```
+   As google secured policy 2022, you cannot authorize it with your normal password.
+   Go to 2 step verification -> App Password -> Generate app password and use as email-password.

-4. Place the files you want to attach (`resume.pdf` and ) in the root directory of the project.
+5. Place the files you want to attach (`resume.pdf` and ) in the root directory of the project.

 ## Usage